On the asymptotics of constrained exponential random graphs: An application

 where $\beta=(\beta_1,\beta_2)$ are $2$ real parameters, $e(G_n)$ and $t(G_n)$ are the edge and triangle densities of $G_n$, and $\psi_n^\beta$ is the normalization constant.
 As before, we assume that the ideal edge density $e$ is fixed.
 The limiting construction described at the beginning of Section \ref{2} will then yield the asymptotic conditional normalization constant $\psi^e$.
 From (\ref{csetmax}) we see that $\psi^e$ depends on both parameters $\beta_1$ and $\beta_2$, however the $\beta_1$ dependence is linear: $\psi^e$ is equal to $\beta_1 e$ plus a function independent of $\beta_1$.
 In particular $\beta_1$ plays no role in the maximization problem, so we can consider it fixed at value $\beta_1=0$.
 The only relevant parameters then are $e$ and $\beta_2$.

 To highlight this parameter dependence, in the following we will write $\psi^e$ as $\psi^{e,\beta_2}$ instead.
 We are particularly interested in the asymptotics of $\psi^{e,\beta_2}$ when $\beta_2$ is negative, the so-called repulsive region.
 Naturally, varying $\beta_2$ allows one to adjust the influence of the triangle density of the graph on the probability distribution.
 The more negative the $\beta_2$, the more unlikely that graphs with a large number of triangles will be observed.
 When $\beta_2$ approaches negative infinity, the most probable graph would likely be triangle free.
 At the other extreme, when $\beta_2$ is zero, the edge-triangle model reduces to the well-studied Erd\H{o}s-R\'{e}nyi model, where edges between different vertex pairs are independently included.
 The structure of triangle free graphs and disordered Erd\H{o}s-R\'{e}nyi graphs are apparently quite different, and thus a phase transition is expected as $\beta_2$ decays from $0$ to $-\infty$.
 In fact, it is believed that, quite generally, repulsive models exhibit a transition qualitatively like the solid/fluid transition, in that a region of parameter space depicting emergent multipartite structure, which is in imitation of the structure of solids, is separated by a phase transition from a region of disordered graphs, which resemble fluids.
 The existence of such a transition in unconstrained $2$-parameter models whose subgraph $H_2$ has chromatic number at least $3$ has been proved by Aristoff and Radin \cite{AR} based on a symmetry breaking result from \cite{CD}.
 Theorem \ref{csep} below gives a corresponding result in the constrained edge-triangle model.
 Its proof though is quite different from the parallel result in \cite{AR} and relies instead on some analysis arguments.
-We also remark that, using the same arguments, it is possible to establish the phase transition as $\beta_2$ grows from $0$ to $\infty$, i.e., in the ``attractive'' region of the parameter space.
-There, combined with simulation results, we could conclude that a typical graph consists of one big clique and some isolated vertices as $\beta_2$ gets sufficiently close to infinity.

 \begin{theorem} Consider the constrained repulsive edge-triangle exponential random graph model as described above.
 Let $e$ be arbitrary but fixed.
 Let $\beta_2$ vary from $0$ to $-\infty$.
 Then $\psi^{e,\beta_2}$ is not analytic at at least one value of $\beta_2$. \end{theorem}